neoforge-dev/starter/memory-bank/progress.md

 The remaining issues include:

-1. **Memory Monitor Visual Tests**: There are still 3 failing tests in the memory-monitor.visual.test.js file related to leak detection and expanded state.
+1. **Notification Service Tests**: There is still 1 failing test in the notification-service.test.js file related to the console.error spy.

 2. **ESM URL Scheme Errors in Backup Directories**: There are still ESM URL scheme errors in test files located in the tests/ and tests-backup/ directories, but these are not critical for the main application.

-Our next steps are to address the memory monitor visual tests and continue fixing any remaining issues in the main application tests.
+Our next steps are to address the notification service test and continue fixing any remaining issues in the main application tests.

 ## Context Management with LLMs